Parcel Prospecting

 Go Beyond Badge Scanning at Parcel + Post Expo & BRC Events

-Trade shows aren't dead—but the way most parcel carriers work them is utterly broken.
-Standing at a booth, scanning badges, then blasting everyone with the same "great meeting you at Parcel + Post Expo!" email is a waste of your event budget.
+Trade shows aren't dead—but the way most parcel carriers work them is broken.
+Standing at a booth, scanning badges, then blasting everyone with the same "great meeting you!" email is a waste of your event budget.
 The real value is in strategic pre-event targeting and personalised follow-up.

 Why This Works in 2026:

-Events like Parcel + Post Expo, the BRC's logistics forums, and UKWA conferences concentrate your exact target audience in one place.
-But with intense competition (remember: Evri-DHL, InPost-Yodel mergers mean fewer, larger players with bigger stands), you need to work smarter.
+Events like Parcel + Post Expo, BRC's logistics forums, and UKWA conferences concentrate your exact target audience in one place.
 The logistics directors worth meeting are being pulled in every direction—generic approaches get ignored.

 Actionable Steps:

-• Get the attendee list 4-6 weeks early (most events sell this) and identify your top 20 must-meet prospects.
-Research their current carrier mix, recent challenges, contract renewal timelines
+• Get the attendee list 4-6 weeks early and identify your top 20 must-meet prospects.
+Research their current carrier mix and contract renewal timelines

-• Host a private breakfast or drinks—invite 8-10 high-value prospects to an intimate session away from the exhibition floor.
-"The Future of Urban Last-Mile: What the Big Carriers Won't Tell You" gets people talking
+• Host a private breakfast or drinks—invite 8-10 high-value prospects to an intimate session away from the exhibition floor

-• Personalise every follow-up within 48 hours—reference something specific from your conversation, not "it was great to meet you."
-If you discussed their Birmingham depot congestion, lead with that
+• Personalise every follow-up within 48 hours—reference something specific from your conversation, not "it was great to meet you"

 4